Pavith19/Student-Management-System/README.md

 ## Input Validations and Error Handling

 - **Student ID**:
   - Must be a numeric value.
   - The system checks for duplicate IDs to ensure each student has a unique ID.
-- Error message: "Please enter a valid numeric student ID.
+  - Error message: "Please enter a valid numeric student ID."

+- **Name**:
+  - Must contain only letters and spaces.
+  - Error message: "Invalid name.
+Name can only contain letters and spaces."

+- **Birthday**:
+  - Must be in the format YYYY-MM-DD.
+  - Error message: "Invalid date format.
+Please enter the birthday in YYYY-MM-DD format."

+- **Email**:
+  - Must contain '@' and '.' to be considered valid.
+  - Error message: "Invalid email.
+Please enter a valid email address."

+- **General Error Handling**:
+  - SQL exceptions are caught and displayed to the user with relevant messages.
+  - Input mismatch exceptions are handled to prompt the user for correct input types.